-As part of students' compulsory assessments, students will need to undertake and successfully pass a minimum of 5 practical assessments under the supervision of their supervisor and using the proforma which will be provided once they enrol into the Clinical Sonography Portfolio course.
+As part of students' compulsory assessments, students will need to undertake and successfully pass 2 practical assessments under the supervision of their supervisor and using the proforma which will be provided once they enroll into the Cardiovascular Sonography Portfolio course.

 Due date of individual assessments will be as per the student's own personal Learning Contract.
+The student will be required to scan 2 patients with specific pathology on their preferred equipment.
+The specific pathology types will be: